Schedule and Room Assignments

 Open Spots: 1

-Tween artists can get in on the action as they learn about a different artist or artistic style each week and create a representative piece using a wide range of artistic supplies such as tempura and water color paints, pastels, pencils, cray pas, oil pastel crayons, specialty papers, sculpting media, and embellishments.
-Second quarter, students will explore a different country and art style each week.
-There will be a focus on the Artists from that country while working on related projects.
-Students will travel the world through art and learn about different cultures, historical context and artistic techniques in countries such as Japan, Italy, Mexico, Australia, Brazil, Germany and Ireland.
-Example art projects include the art of Brazil's rainforest, Australia's aboriginal art, Africa's textiles and patterns, and Italy's mosaics.
-We will make Kente-Style art with colorful fabric and/or paper, create an aboriginal painting, and make an Italian mosaic.
-We will use different mediums, to include various art papers, charcoal, watercolor, oil pastels markers, canvases. xxxxxxxxxxxxxxxxxxxxxxxxxxxxSome of the multimedia supplies used this quarter include specialty papers, paints, markers, and art pencils.
-Topics in this Series: Stories in Strokes (Quarter 1), Around the World Art Adventure (Quarter 2), Artistry of Nature (Quarter 3) , Waves of Creativty (Q4).
+Elementary artists can get in on the action as they learn about a different artist or artistic style each week and create a representative piece using a wide range of artistic supplies such as tempura and water color paints, pastels, pencils, cray pas, oil pastel crayons, specialty papers, sculpting media, and embellishments.
+Fourth quarter, students will be introduced to a surprise countries or culture each week where they will learn briefly about the locale's unique tradition of art.
+The class will use a variety of materials and techniques to represent the projects inspired by the secret destination.
+Topics in this Series: Picasso in Perspective (Quarter 1); Original Works of the Worlds Oceans (Quarter 2); American Artist Spotlight (Quarter 3); Destination Art (Quarter 4).
 Supply Fee: There is a supply fee of $25.00, payable to the instructor on the first day of class which covers consumable class materials such a specialty papers, watercolor pencils, and paints.

 Day(s): Tue